ryobg/sse-hooks/README.md

     2. And/or call `sseh_map_name ()`
 3. Create detours of function(s) with `sseh_detour ()`.
 4. Apply one or more hooks through `sseh_enable ()` and at then end - `sseh_apply ()`
-5. If all okay, do whatever is needed and at the end close the library by calling `sseh_uninit ()`

 If the operating environment for SSEH is as SKSE plugin, then most of these operations are handled by the default implementation of the bundled plugin.
 SKSE plugin developers need only to get the interface, detour functions and wait for them to be called.
-The plugin takes care to initialize the library, load a default JSON file, wait for any detours and apply all of them on the go.
+The plugin takes care to initialize the library, wait for any detours and apply all of them on the go:

+1. During SKSE Post Load, register a listener for handling SSEH messages
+2. When the SSEH handled is invoked, it is called only once with the interface pointers supplied
+3. Do any detours
+4. During Post-Post Load, SSEH will apply the detours and broadcast again, but with zero message
+4. Maybe check whether detours are okay by calling `sseh_last_error()`

+See the example above.

 # API details